Bonus advisory day is soon upon us. It's the day you'll have waited 12 months for. Judgement day.

 As for me, well, I always shake hands and say 'thank-you'.
 Act like a gentleman and maybe you'll get treated like one (eventually).

-In the meantime good luck to everyone - it'll be a mixed bag this time around.
+In the meantime good luck to everyone - it'll be a very mixed bag this time around.